 The casting of Tyler Hoechlin as Superman.
 Similar to Teddy Sears' casting as "Jay Garrick" in The Flash Season 2, many feel that he is way too young to portray an older and experienced Superman being only a year older than Melissa Benoist, despite the fact that it was established since the Pilot Episode that Clark is already in his mid-twenties when a still thirteen year old Kara landed on Earth.
 That and he was chosen over fan-favorites such as a Role Reprise from Tom Welling, Matt Bomer, Joe Manganiello and the likes, all of whom are closer in age to what Clark is supposed to be in the show.
 The age issue is Handwaved in his debut episode, where it's said that adult Kryptonians age slower on Earth due to the yellow sun (which was already established in the comics), and Hoechlin managed to win the crowd when they saw him in action.

 Maggie Sawyer is explicitly stated as being of Mexican descent (second generation) being played by a non-Latina Italian actress.
 This got worse with a guest appearance from genuinely Hispanic Carlos Bernard as her father.

 Red Tornado looks like a cheap Halloween costume, rather than professional makeup and costuming.
-And he looks more brown than red, as if he's made of chocolate.
+And he looks more brown than red, as if he is made of chocolate.
 See for yourself◊.
-Though that last part turned out to just be the color grading on the photo, as he's quite red in the episode itself.
+Though that last part turned out to just be the color grading on the photo, as he is quite red in the episode itself.

-Silver Banshee's costume looks more like a really aggressive Halloween cosplayer than supervillain.
-While there is some justification - since Livewire and Siobhan had to come up with a costume quickly, it still looks iffy.
+Silver Banshee's costume looks more like an aggressive Halloween cosplayer than supervillain.
+While there is some justification - since Livewire and Siobhan had to produce a costume quickly, it still looks iffy.